cloud sovereignty

 who is the cloud benchmark for

-– CIOs and CTOs seeking to retain strategic options
+– CIOs and CTOs who want to retain strategic options

-– Enterprise architects who want to explore alternatives without choosing directly
+– Enterprise architects who want to explore alternatives without immediately choosing

 – CISOs and security leads who take jurisdiction and compliance seriously